littleecooper/eleanor-blog/src/blog.md

+## 30th September / 1st October

+Today is a very exciting day.

+The Get into Tech Sky application has officially opened for their next cohort of students so I am going to slowly start applying to this throughout the October month.
+Also, I am going to start working on my pokemon top trumps code and aim to write it in Python as this is a language I haven't practiced in a while.
+I will acheieve this by writing it on VSC Code.

+I was going through all my old notes and had come across a mini homework assignment I had completed for the Code First Girls Kickstarter course where we had to write a piece of code to work out how many eggs are in the fridge.
+The aim of this assignment is to use different operator types and to use the PC to work out calculations.
+The aim of the assignment was to determine how many eggs were in the fridge and based on how many eggs you have, determines how many omelettes you could make.
+I uploaded this code onto my challenges page onto mu Github account.

+ When I was completing the eggs piece of code it had initally errored because I had taken the values which I had gained from the input question and had forgotten to add the int() function. int() - defines numerical values.
+This was a good refresher from my Python Kickstarter course.
+I aim to code more stuff on this page within the upcoming weeks.

+ I also used time on the 1st of October to look through the 'Get into Tech' Sky application and have been drafting responses to the questions already.
+This has been a good refelction of my coding journey already and it has enabled me to become more motivated to start my Tech career.

+## 26th September

+I realised today that I unfortunately cannot upload my work from the Code First Girls Kickstarter course which I completed last year because it was all on my previous laptop which is busted.
+I am hoping I will be able to fix this laptop when I book it in to the apple store and hope i will be able to recover the work and then upload it onto this account.
+On this course, I had created a Pokemon Top Trumps game where I used Rest API's to gather the data from a pokemon web URL and then use this to extract the data I needed to compare the pokemon stats.
+I may redo this challenge and then upload it onto my GitHub account - this will act as a good memory to revist the topics but also I can think of ways to improve upon this project.

 ## 25th September

 I am proud to say I have officially completed my Javascript MOOC facilitated by Code First Girls!!
 I had learnt so much within this session and I am pleased i will be able to carry these skills with me throughout my mini challenges and my coding career.
 I am so pleased I have completed this and I look forward to enrolling onto another one in the future.